 The multimedia setting submenu is used to configure various multimedia peripherals such as audio and game equipment.
 If you highlight the literal "Press Enter" next to the "Muti-Media setting" label and then press the enter key, it will take you a submenu with the following options:

 Onboard Legacy Audio

 The field controls the onboard legacy audio.
+The Choices: Enabled (default), Disabled.

 Sound Blaster